ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 # Hyde Kido + Nanaya Shiki Expansion Pack
-My mod that features a (UNi2) Hyde port & a custom Nanaya that has alternated versions of Tohno's moves to replicate MBAACC Nanaya
+My mod that features a (UNi2) Hyde port, a custom Nanaya that has alternated versions of Tohno's moves to replicate MBAACC Nanaya, a custom Tohno kit, and a (UNi2) Linne port

 Atm this is only my second FB project